vidisha999/Building-a-spam-filter-with-Naive-Bayes-Theorem-Dataquest-Project/README.md

 The Bayesian model is a supesrvised learning model that estimates the posterior probability of a event given the prior probability of the model, once more evidence becomes available.
 The Naive Bayes theorem uses the basic assumption, features in a dataset are independent and there are three main types of it, which include Gaussian Naive Bayes for continuous data, Multinomial Naive Bayes for discrete data, and Bernoulli Naive Bayes for binary/boolean features.

  ## Data
- This classification task is performed on the dataset of 5,572 messages extracted from UCI Machine Learning Repository.
+ This classification task is performed on a dataset of 5,572 messages extracted from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/228/sms+spam+collection).

+ ## Exploratory Data Analysis